CamilleDang/proj5/README.md

 ### Displaying Precomputed Text Embeddings

 In this project, I used a DeepFloyd IF diffusion model, a two stage model trained as a text-to-image model, which takes text prompts as input and outputs images that are aligned with the text.
 To begin with, I instantiated DeepFloyd's stage_1 and stage_2 objects used for generation, as well as several text prompts for sample generation, which were the following: "An oil painting of a snowy mountain village," " A man wearing a hat," and "A rocket ship".
-I used random seed 1213, and tried different combinations of __ to generate various versions of images for the same three prompts.
+I used random seed 1213, and tried different combinations of *num_inference_steps* for both stages to generate various versions of images for the same three prompts.
 Here are the results:

 stage 1 *num_inference_steps* = 20, stage 2 *num_inference_steps* = 20